OpenBankProject/OBP-Hola/README.md

 # OBP-Hola

-The Open Bank Project *Hola Application* can be used to demonstrate and test the Open Banking OAuth2 and Consent creation and usage flows via OBP API and Ory Hydra.
+The Open Bank Project *Hola Application* can be used to demonstrate and test the Open Banking OAuth2 and consent creation and usage via OBP API and Ory Hydra.
 It supports both UK and Berlin Group styles.
-Hola uses Spring Boot and Java.
+Hola is written in Java / Spring Boot.

 ## prepare truststore
 Suppose the OBP-API server domain is: `api-mtls.ofpilot.com`